-- Domestic violence - which includes asserted violent misdemeanor and felony offenses committed by the complainant's current or former spouse, current or former co-habitant, person similarly situated under domestic or family violence law, or anyone else protected under domestic or family violence law.
+Domestic violence includes asserted violent misdemeanor and felony offenses committed by the complainant's current or former spouse, current or former cohabitant, person with whom the complainant shares a child in common, person similarly situated to a spouse under domestic or family violence law, or anyone else protected under domestic or family violence law.

 - Stalking - which means a course of conduct directed at a specific person that would cause a reasonable person to fear for her, his, or others' safety, or to suffer substantial emotional distress.

 - Consent - must be informed, voluntary, and mutual, and can be withdrawn at any time.
 There is no consent when there is force, expressed or implied, or when coercion, intimidation, threats, or duress is used.
 Whether a person has taken advantage of a position of influence over another person may be a factor in determining consent.
 Silence or absence of resistance does not imply consent.
 Past consent to sexual activity with another person does not imply ongoing future consent with that person or consent to that same sexual activity with another person.
 If a person is mentally or physically incapacitated or impaired so that such person cannot understand the fact, nature, or extent of the sexual situation, there is no consent; this includes impairment or incapacitation due to alcohol or drug consumption that meets this standard, or being asleep or unconscious.
 Doane describes consent as: Clear, Coherent, Willing and Ongoing